firehol/firehol/doc/firehol/firehol-nat.5.md

  dnat4 to "10.0.0.1:70/30 10.0.0.2:80/30 10.0.0.3:90/40" proto tcp dst 1.1.1.1 port 80
 ~~~

-## PERSISTANCE
+## PERSISTENCE

-The kernel supports persistance only if the NAT alternatives are
+The kernel supports persistence only if the NAT alternatives are
 contiguous (i.e. dnat to A-B, snat to A-B, redirect to 1000:1010, etc).
-If they are contiguous, persistance is left at the kernel.
+If they are contiguous, persistence is left at the kernel.
 FireHOL does
 nothing.

 If the alternatives are not contiguous, FireHOL will use the *recent*
-iptables module to apply persistance itself.
+iptables module to apply persistence itself.

-FireHOL supports mixed mode persistance.
+FireHOL supports mixed mode persistence.
 For example, you can have
 something like this:

 ~~~~~
-dnat to A-B/70,C-D/20,F/10 persistance id mybalancer
+dnat to A-B/70,C-D/20,F/10 persistence id mybalancer
 ~~~~~

-The above is a weighted distribution of persistance.
+The above is a weighted distribution of persistence.
 Group A-B will get
 70%, C-D 20% and server F 10%.

-Using the above, FireHOL will apply its persistance to pick one of
+Using the above, FireHOL will apply its persistence to pick one of
 the groups A-B, or C-D, or F. Once the group has been picked by
-FireHOL, the kernel will apply persistance within the group, to pick
+FireHOL, the kernel will apply persistence within the group, to pick
 the server that will handle the request.

-The FireHOL persistance works like this:
+The FireHOL persistence works like this:

 1. A packet is received that should be NATed
 2. A lookup is made using the *recent* module to find if it has been seen